Psalms For Life

 a tangle of trees with axes—

-6 smashed its delicate carvings
+6 smashed its intricate carvings

 with pickax and maul.